mattray/background_download-cookbook/README.md

 `path` The full path to the file, including the file name and its extension.
 Default value: the name of the resource block.

-`group` A string identifying the file group owner by name.

-`mode` A quoted 3-5 character string that defines the octal mode.

-`options` Any additional CLI options that may need to be passed to the  `curl` command.

-`owner` A string identifying the file owner by user name.

 ## Method

-The `background_download_completed?` method may be used for `not_if` or `only_if` blocks so other resources will know if the download has completed.
+The `BackgroundDownload::completed?` method may be used for `not_if` or `only_if` blocks so other resources will know if the download has completed.

 Example:
 ```
 execute 'burn iso' do
   command '/root/burn.sh /var/cache/downloads/archlinux-2020.08.01-x86_64.iso'
-  only_if { background_download_completed?('/var/cache/downloads/archlinux-2020.08.01-x86_64.iso') }
+  only_if { BackgroundDownload::completed?('/var/cache/downloads/archlinux-2020.08.01-x86_64.iso') }
   action :run
 end